“There we go.”

 “What are those?”

-“Are you from this country?
-You don’t know what tracking bullets are?
+“Are you from planet earth?
+You don’t even know what tracking bullets are?
 They have computers in them.
 You program them and they change course in mid-air.”

-“I’m afraid I could never afford any of these guns.
+“I’m afraid I could never afford one of these guns.
 I lost all my money and can’t even afford to eat now.”

 “Hey, have you ever been to a restaurant?” said Slim.
-“There’s one that opened up down on 63rd Street called Munchees.
-The only one on the South Side.
+“There’s a new one that opened up down on 63rd Street called Munchees, the only one on the South Side.
 It’s really great.
 We go there a lot now.”

-They looked at him like he was still standing after they had blown him away with the Matador.
+They looked at him as if he were still standing after they had blown him away with the Matador.
 “Everything is delivered,” said Slim.
 “Let’s go.”

-They rode down to Munchees in Slim’s car, Danny and Malmquist in the back seat.
-Slim passed the cars in front by driving into the oncoming traffic lane so they could get there faster.
+They rode to Munchees in Slim’s car, the latter’s rump occupying the front seat, Danny and Malmquist in the back.
+To get there faster, Slim passed the cars in front of them by driving into the oncoming traffic lane.

 The restaurant was like a mid-twentieth-century diner.
-On the wall inside was a notice, “No pedophiles allowed.”
+On the wall inside was a notice, “NO PEDOFILES ALLOWED.”
 They ordered burgers and milkshakes.
 Some friends of theirs were there and they joined them.

 “What do you call a confessional with a trap door?” said Jason the boy comedian.
 “Catholic daycare.
-What do they feed the children in Catholic daycare?
-Cream-filled wafer sandwiches.”
+What do they feed the children?
+Iced wafers.”

 “Jason, we’re trying to eat.”